MicrosoftDocs/azure-docs-powershell/azps-9.0.1/Az.Network/Get-AzVirtualHubRouteTable.md

 ## SYNOPSIS
 Gets a Virtual Hub Route Table in a virtual hub or lists all route tables in a virtual hub.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.network/get-azvirtualhubroutetable) for up-to-date information.

 ## SYNTAX

 ### ByVirtualHubName (Default)